P4C is short for Philosophy for Children.

 The teacher, as facilitator, supports the children in their thinking, reasoning and questioning, as well as the way the children speak and listen to each other in the dialogue.
 After the enquiry the children and facilitator reflect on the quality of the thinking, reasoning and participation, and suggest how they could improve; either as individuals or as a group (community).

 P4C is timetabled every week so that the children develop their skills and understanding over time.
+The school also holds special whole school P4C events and has linked with other P4C schools to hold Suffolk’s first ‘philosothon’.

 It is well documented that P4C has an impact on children's cognitive, social and emotional development.